10 Best Things to Do in Koh Samui, Thailand (Top Day Trips & Attractions)

 ⚠️The second waterfall is quite dangerous and not suitable for young children.

-You can buy snacks, drinks and souvenirs from the stalls around the carpark.
+You can buy snacks, drinks and souvenirs from the stalls around the carpark from local sellers.

 🌟 It is free to enter the waterfalls and parking is 60 Baht.